 Standards and regulations

-W3C - V.C - V.P - DiD
+W3C - V.C - V.P - DID

-nChain Identity's SSI solutionβ€”comprising the Verifier, Issuer, and Identity Walletβ€”is built with a modular, scalable, and agile approach.
+nChain Identity's SSI solution— Verifier, Issuer, and Identity Wallet—is built modularly.
 Each phase of development builds upon the previous one, ensuring continuous progress while remaining flexible to new insights, ongoing testing, and user feedback.
-The process emphasizes iterative improvements, balancing cost, perceived value, and evolving requirements to deliver an optimal product.
+The process iterates and improve balancing cost and perceived value. nChain Identity has an open roadmap approach with constant feedback and validation of requirements to deliver an optimal product.

 Interoperable data

-Standards for Verifiable Credentials and Decentralized Identifiers
+Standards for Verifiable Credentials and Decentralised Identifiers

 Last updated